Home » pallet projects » Portable Folding DIY Pallet Bar – great for weddings, tailgating and more!

 Plan B!

-Years ago I got a ginormous hutch from my cousin.
+Years ago, I got a ginormous hutch from my cousin.
 I cut it in half.
-I used ½ of it to hold my sliding compound miter saw. (seen below) The other half of the hutch became a craft table.
-This long piece leaning against doors was the top to that monster.
+I used 1/2 of it to hold my sliding compound miter saw. (seen below) The other half of the cabinet became a craft table.
+This long piece leaning against doors was the top of that monster.
 I’ve never known what to do with it.

-I drug it out and placed it on top of the pallet bar to see if it was going to work.
+I dragged it out and placed it on the pallet bar to see if it would work.

-This is part of said hutch I got from my cousin. (home for my large miter saw) That jaw stand really comes in handy for large jobs like this.
+This is part of the cabinet I got from my cousin. (home for my large miter saw) That jaw stand comes in handy for large jobs like this.
 I cut half of the top, then flipped it over to do the other half.
-You could use a jig saw or a circular saw to get the same result.
+You could use a jigsaw or a circular saw to get the same result.

-Flipping the table top over, and being VERY careful to avoid any screws and/or nails I finished cutting the end off of the large plywood hutch top.
+Flipping the table top over and being VERY careful to avoid any screws and nails, I finished cutting the end off of the large plywood hutch top.

-I cut more fence boards to allow for adjustable shelves in the portable diy pallet bar.
-At this point I’m really happy with how well it’s coming together, but I wanted to make sure that the top rested on the pallet bar securely.
+I cut more fence boards to allow for adjustable shelves in the portable DIY pallet bar.
+At this point, I’m thrilled with how well it’s coming together, but I wanted to ensure that the top rested securely on the pallet bar.

-Using some of the scrap boards from the pallet I dismantled, and another piece of hardwood I made inserts to keep the pallet bar top from shifting once it is placed on the pallet bar.
-I attached the pieces with my nail gun, checked to make sure they fit okay, then I secured them with some wood screws.
+Using some of the scrap boards from the pallet I dismantled and another piece of hardwood, I made inserts to keep the pallet bar top from shifting once placed on the pallet bar.
+I attached the pieces with my nail gun, checked to make sure they fit okay; then secured them with some wood screws.

-These are the 3 places where the inserts will rest to keep the pallet bar from shifting once it’s in place.
-They fit very snug.
+These are the three places where the inserts will rest to keep the pallet bar from shifting once it’s in place.
+They fit very snugly.

-You’ll see in the video that they need to fit perfectly in order to secure the bar to the top properly.
+You’ll see in the video that they need to fit perfectly to secure the bar to the top properly.

 If you look closely, you can see the insert here in the middle front of the pallet bar.